 Step 5: Complete the verification process

 Your FAFSA may be selected for data verification.
+If you are selected for verification, an email will be sent to you with the required form and instructions.
 This verification must be completed before a final award letter can be issued to you.
-If you are selected, your Tuition Planner will contact you with instructions regarding the documentation that you will need to complete the process.
+In addition, if you are selected, your Tuition Planner will contact you with instructions regarding the documentation that you will need to complete the process.

 Step 6: Review your award letter